If you didn't find the precise question or the right answer, please contact us: email@example.com or directly by telephone: + 351 292 672 010

 Today, Lajes on the island of Pico is one of the best whale watching locations in the world in regard to the quality and diverity of the species encountered.
 Far from the agitation of other Azorean ports, where it is also possible to embark on whale and dolphin watching tours, we are much closer to the observation zones.
 On average we are 10 minutes way as opposed to 30 minutes from Horta, Madalena or Ponta Delgada.
 Being far away from the others, we seldom encounter other boats, which means the animals are less stressed and can be observed in peace and quiet.
 White washed villages facing the sea dominated by the presence of the Pico mountain form the breathtaking terrestrial background.
 Tradition is also very much alive and it is not rare to encounter ancient whaling boats training for the weekend regattas that take place during the summer.
 The architecture is reminiscent of 19th century American whaling ports and it is possible to visit the ancient factory, the museum and the observation tower of 'Queimada' all within 1km walking distance.

 Yes, we propose a special family package, "Dolphins, whales and men in family".
-For any pains or sprains we have a health unit just a few meters from our base and we offer a nanny service for children up to 6 years old.
+For any pains or sprains we have a health unit just a few meters from our base.
 You can also benefit from 3 seater Kayaks, some all-terrain bikes equipped with child seats, data bases, films and books for children in our library.
 Which are the most observed cetacean species in the Azores and when is the best period of the year?
 Is it possible to experience a one trip with no cetaceans?There isn’t really a better period because it all depends on the species.
 However, our activity is limited due to the climatic conditions of the "Atlantic" which go from November until end March.
 We have maintained observation Sightings & Statistics and in the sea set beside the highest mountain of Portugal there is always something to watch: birds, turtles, sharks...
 Less than 1% of our trips to sea are experienced without cetaceans.

 Walks, museums, horse riding, scuba diving...
 Refer to Pico, beyond the whales.